-Member libraries are eligible for a maximum \$25,000 matching grant for first-time automation, upgrade of an existing automation system, migration to a different automation system and/or retrospective conversion and authority control as specified in grant guidelines.
-No reduction in automation matching grants funding occurred in 2009 nor will occur in 2010.
+Member libraries are eligible for a maximum \$25,000 matching grant for first-time automation, upgrade of existing automation, migration and/or retrospective conversion as specified in grant guidelines.
+No reduction in automation matching grants funding occurred in 2009 and 2010; nor will any occur in 2011.